The ROI of OKRs is 1:25. Here's the data.

 That’s where purpose-built OKR software starts to shine.

-But for many, Excel is still the right starting point.
+But for many, an OKR spreadsheet template in Excel is still the right starting point.

 Who This Excel OKR Template Is For?

-Whether you're experimenting with OKRs or simply not ready to commit to a full platform, this template is a great way to get started quickly - with zero friction.
+Whether you're experimenting with OKRs or simply not ready to commit to a full platform, this OKR Excel template is a great way to get started quickly - with zero friction.

 You're focused on getting results fast, not picking tools.
 This template helps you experiment with OKRs without getting stuck in setup hell or software costs.